 Even though ERISA pertains primarily to retirement benefits, since it went into effect in 1974 there have been a number of amendments to ERISA regarding employees’ access to health benefits.
 Among these are the Newborns’ and Mothers’ Health Protection Act, which provides maternity coverage to women who have recently given birth, and the Consolidated Omnibus Budget Reconciliation Act, which extends health benefits to workers who leave a job, whether voluntarily or under qualifying involuntary circumstances.

-The information in this article is not intended as legal advice but provided for educational purposes only.
+The information in this article is not intended as legal advice but is provided for educational purposes only.